renaudcerrato/renaudcerrato.github.io/_posts/2016-10-01-virtual-ssid-hostapd.md

 wpa_passphrase=you_cant_guess
 ```

-In the example above, I used WPA2 but most of the options are available (apart from radio interface specific items, like channel).
-We could add more virtual SSID by simply appending more configurations - according we declared and configured more virtual interface.
+In the example above, I used a WPA2 encryption but most of the options are available (apart from radio interface specific items, like channel).
+We could add more virtual SSIDs by simply appending more configurations - according we declared and configured more virtual interface.

 Now, simply reboot, and you should be able to see your new SSID, along with your new wireless interface (notice the MAC address):